d3lta-v/SSTuino/docs/tutorials/Sec1/electronicBasics.md

 In your SSTunino kit, we have provided some components for you to use, and is listed inside the [parts list page](https://d3lta-v.github.io/SSTuino/tutorials/partsList.html).
 It provides some basic information about the components too but here is a more detailed explanation about some of the components inside, along with some theoretical electronics knowledge.

-## Wait a minute...

-So you have opened up the SSTuino Innovator's Kit, checked out the components and read the parts lists page.
-What to do after that?

-In every project involving electronics, it is recommended that you understand the component before using it.
-For example you can check out:

-* Component manual/datasheets
-* Examples/tutorials on the internet
-* Instructables for examples

 ## The resistor
 ### Ohms Law